 The Beauty of Seeing Beyond the Visible: Automating the DCE-MRI Analysis of Brain Tumors

-Magnetic resonance imaging (MRI) plays a key role in modern cancer care because it allows us to non-invasively diagnose a patient, determine the cancer stage, monitor the treatment, assess and quantify its results, and understand its potential side effects in virtually all organs.
-MRI may be exploited to better understand both structural and functional characteristics of the tissue.
+Magnetic resonance imaging (MRI) plays a key role in modern cancer care because it allows us to non-invasively diagnose a patient.
+Clinicians can determine the cancer stage, monitor the treatment, assess and quantify its results.
+What’s more, understand its potential side effects in virtually all organs.
+You may exploit MRI to better understand both structural and functional characteristics of the tissue thanks to imaging biomarkers.
 Such detailed and clinically-relevant analysis of an imaged tumor can help design more personalized treatment pathways, and ultimately lead to a better patient care.
-Additionally, MRI does not use the damaging ionizing radiation, and may be utilized to acquire images in different planes and orientations.
-MRI (with and without contrast) is the investigative tool of choice for neurological cancers – for brain tumors, we commonly acquire multi-modal MRI, including T1-weighted (contrast and non-contrast), T-weighted, Fluid Attenuation Inversion Recovery (FLAIR) sequences, alongside diffusion and perfusion images [1].
+Additionally, MRI does not use damaging ionizing radiation.
+What’s more: we can use it to acquire images in different planes and orientations.
+MRI (with and without contrast) is the investigative tool of choice for neurological cancers.
+For brain tumors, we commonly acquire multi-modal MRI, including T1-weighted (contrast and non-contrast), T-weighted, Fluid Attenuation Inversion Recovery (FLAIR) sequences, alongside diffusion and perfusion images [1].

 Why to automate the analysis process?

-Detection and segmentation of brain lesions from MRI are the critical steps in analyzing an input MRI study, as they significantly influence the further steps of the lesion analysis, e.g., extracting its quantifiable characteristics, such as bidimensional or volumetric measurements.
+Analyzing an input MRI study requires the critical steps of detecting and segmenting brain lesions.
+Firstly, they significantly influence the further steps of the lesion analysis, e.g., extracting its quantifiable characteristics, such as bidimensional or volumetric measurements.
 Incorrect delineation may easily lead to improper interpretation of the captured scan and adversely affect the treatment pathway [2].
 A tremendous amount of MRI data generated every day drives the development of machine learning brain lesion segmentation systems.
 However, such data is extremely imbalanced (only the minority of all pixels or voxels in 3D present a tumorous tissue), it is very large and heterogeneous.
-This heterogeneity may be not only due to different scanners and/or protocols utilized to capture MRI, but may also be a result of various tumor characteristics and intrinsic features captured in the image.
-Therefore, manual delineation of MRI scans is time-consuming and tedious, and generating high-quality manually-segmented brain lesions (that could be exploited for supervised training) is challenging in practice.
-Also, there might be discrepancies and disagreements between readers delineating the very same scan (or even between two segmentations provided by the same reader at different time points), and – in general – the quality of manual segmentations significantly vary [3].
+Obviously, this heterogeneity may be present not only due to different scanners and/or protocols utilized to capture the image.
+It may also result from various tumor characteristics and intrinsic features captured in the image.
+Undeniably, manual delineation of MRI scans is time-consuming and tedious.
+Manually segmenting lesions at high quality for supervised training presents a significant challenge.
+Additionally, readers may disagree on how to delineate the same scan, leading to discrepancies.
+What’s more, even the same reader can produce different segmentations of the same scan at different times.
+And – in general – the quality of manual segmentations significantly vary [3].
 This questionable quality of manually-generated ground-truth information is an important problem in the case of supervised methods, because they directly affect the quality of a trained model.

 Fully-automated medical-image segmentation pipelines, e.g., exploiting image analysis and machine learning, are thus of great interest, as they can accelerate diagnosis, ensure reproducibility, and make comparisons much easier (e.g., comparing the manual delineations performed by two readers at two different oncology centers alongside the extracted brain-tumor numerical features is extremely challenging if they did not follow the same segmentation protocol).
 Also, we are aimed at decreasing the overall analysis time.
 Finally, we want to reduce false negatives, being the tumorous pixels/voxels that were incorrectly classified as healthy by a machine learning model.